-Our system is built on double-chain architecture -- a transaction chain and a reputation chain.
-It mainly has four components as Fig.~\ref{fig_overview} shows: sharding and leader selection, Raft-based synchronous consensus, reputation scheme, and synchronization .
+Our system maintains a double-chain architecture, \textit{i.e.}, a transaction chain and a reputation chain.
+It has four main components as in Fig.~\ref{fig_overview}: sharding and leader selection, consensus, reputation scheme, and synchronization .

-\emph{Sharding and Leader Selection}: All the nodes are sharded into different groups at the beginning of each epoch.
-Then each shard selects its shard leader.
+\emph{Sharding and Leader Selection}: All the nodes are assigned into different shards at the beginning of each epoch, then each shard selects its shard leader.

-\emph{Raft-based Synchronous Consensus}: The clients send their $tx$s to the shards which are responsible for the input UTXOs (unspent transaction output).
-Then the shard runs an intra-shard Raft-based synchronous consensus to generate both the transaction blockchain at high speed and the reputation blockchain at moderate speed.
-Moreover, the system adopts an atomic cross-shard protocol for cross-shard transactions.
+\emph{Consensus}: The clients send transactions $tx$s to the shards which are responsible for the input UTXOs (unspent transaction output).
+Then these shards run an intra-shard synchronous consensus to extend the transaction blockchain at high speed and the reputation blockchain at moderate speed.
+For cross-shard transactions, our system adopts an atomic cross-shard protocol.

-\emph{Reputation Scheme}: The reputation scheme enhances the previous two components.
-Given the behaviour of all validators by the consensus, all validators can calculate and reach a consensus on the reputation scores.
-The cumulative reputation scores support better sharding and leader selection.
-As a result, all three components guarantee a secure, high-incentive and fast blockchain.
+\emph{Reputation Scheme}: Given behaviours of all validators by the consensus, they can calculate and reach a consensus on the reputation scores.
+The reputation scores enhance previous two components by helping to elect a high capability leader in the shard leader selection, and balance multiple shards to have similar proportions of active, inactive, honest and malicious validators.
+Therefore, all three components work together to provide a high throughput, secure and high-incentive blockchain.

-\emph{Synchronization}: At the end of the epoch, each shard generates a state block to conclude the transaction blockchain and the reputation blockchain.
-The nodes synchronize and update the stored reputation scores based on the state blocks from all the shards, and then the system begins the next epoch.
+\emph{Synchronization}: At the end of each epoch, each shard generates a state block to conclude the transaction and reputation blockchains.
+The nodes synchronize and update the stored reputation scores based on these state blocks from all the shards, and then the system starts a new epoch.